Dung24-6/Dung24-6/README.md

 _**Do not give your attention to what others do or fail to do; give it to what you do or fail to do.**_

 Dhammapada

+_**Friendship... is not something you learn in school.
+But if you haven't learned the meaning of friendship, you really haven't learned anything.**_

+Muhammad Ali